ankitmehtame/virtualized-list-react/README.md

-Try out react-window for rendering a virtualized list (way faster for large data sets) The only catch is - it needs row height in pixels
+Try out react-window for rendering a virtualized list (way faster for large data sets).
+The only catch is - it needs row height in pixels.

 react-window available at https://github.com/bvaughn/react-window